TheProfitPilgrim/mf_research_reports/reports/Indices_Price_vs_Earnings.md

 These cover the top 750 cos in Indian market (large cap) ( mcap of the smallest co is 4500 cr) and S&P 500.

-* As expected, the absolute value of long term correlation (close to 1, where 1 is perfect correlation) of all these indices indicates that there is quite a strong positive relation b/w the earnings level and price of an index, i.e, they both increase / decrease together.
+* As expected, the value of long term correlation (close to 1, where 1 is perfect correlation) of all these indices indicates that there is quite a strong positive relation b/w the earnings level and price of an index, i.e, they both increase / decrease together.

 Large Cap Indices :